PragTob/wingtips/README.md

 gem 'wingtips'
 ```

-Or to grab it straight from github (for now that's the only way that works):
+Or to grab it straight from github

 ```ruby
 gem 'wingtips', github: 'PragTob/wingtips'